Big-Nick/CS116Final/README.md

 Dealership Information:
 Dealership Types are (GM products): CHEVROLET, PONTIAC, BUICK, CADILLAC, SATURN and they are also enumerated in an enumeration class.
 You can decide on the attributes of a Dealership but the constructor should take as arguments the name of the dealership and the DealershipType.
-The dealership names can have attain values like “Chicago Buick”, “Glen Ellyn Chevrolet” etc (see below).
+The dealership names can have attain values like ï¿½Chicago Buickï¿½, ï¿½Glen Ellyn Chevroletï¿½ etc (see below).
 Each dealership draws a lottery number according to the following probabilities and sets the ticket number accordingly.
 The probability functions will have to be set with the proper limits based on the descriptions below.
 Since a non winning number could come up (in other words that number has not been assigned to a customer as a lottery ticket) GM repeats the lottery process by choosing a dealership:
-Dealership “Chicago Buick” uses uniform probability to draw a lottery ticket number.
+Dealership ï¿½Chicago Buickï¿½ uses uniform probability to draw a lottery ticket number.
 The range is 1 to 40.
-Therefore there are more numbers than people and vehicles and some numbers are loosing numbers.
-“Glen Ellyn Chevrolet” uses exponential probability.
-The average is set to favor customers in categories A and B. Remember the position of the customer objects and their types in file People.ser.and their lottery tickets numbers that have been given to them.
-“Saturn of North Chicago” uses Gaussian (normal) probability and the average and the standard deviation is set to favor people of type D and E.
-“South Suburbs Pontiac” uses uniform probability to draw numbers out of a pool of 20 numbers (1-20).
-“Schaumburg Cadillac” uses Gaussian (normal) probability.
+Therefore there are more numbers than people and vehicles and some numbers are loosing numbers. ï¿½Glen Ellyn Chevroletï¿½ uses exponential probability.
+The average is set to favor customers in categories A and B. Remember the position of the customer objects and their types in file People.ser.and their lottery tickets numbers that have been given to them. ï¿½Saturn of North Chicagoï¿½ uses Gaussian (normal) probability and the average and the standard deviation is set to favor people of type D and E. ï¿½South Suburbs Pontiacï¿½ uses uniform probability to draw numbers out of a pool of 20 numbers (1-20). ï¿½Schaumburg Cadillacï¿½ uses Gaussian (normal) probability.
 The average and standard deviation are set to favor customer type A.
-The following information is used to create Dealership objects which are then recorded in serializable format in the Dealership.ser file in the order given (name of dealership and the manufacturer of the vehicle that it sells):
+The following information is used to create Dealership objects which are then recorded in serializable format in the Dealership.ser file in the order given (name of dealership and the manufacturer of the vehicle that it sells): ï¿½Glen Ellyn Chevroletï¿½,    CHEVROLET ï¿½South Suburbs Pontiacï¿½,   PONTIAC ï¿½Chicago Buickï¿½,   BUICK ï¿½Schaumburg Cadillacï¿½,  CADILLAC ï¿½Saturn of North Chicagoï¿½,  SATURN
-“Glen Ellyn Chevrolet”,    CHEVROLET
-“South Suburbs Pontiac”,   PONTIAC
-“Chicago Buick”,   BUICK
-“Schaumburg Cadillac”,  CADILLAC
-“Saturn of North Chicago”,  SATURN
 Note that in the program you can use numbers to represent the dealerships.
 Thus, 1 is Glen Ellyn Chevrolet
 2 is South Suburbs Buick